damianfral/blog/posts/2013-07-07-simple-monads-example.rst

     all = chain dec, double, inc
     all 3 # Wrong result: 3.
 Expected result: null

 In spite of being a better path, you still have to deal with null values or otherwise we will see things like last line of the above code (in JavaScript *null* plus 1 is 1).
-You could change previous chaining function in order to be specific for this problem or create new all function that stops running and returns null when a *chained* function returns null:
+You could change previous chaining function in order to be specific for this problem or create new all function that stops running and returns null when a *chained* function returns *null*:

 .. code:: Coffeescript